2026 Commonwealth Games: Tickets

-Registration for 500,000 pre-sale tickets for the Commonwealth Games opened and will run until 16 October, giving priority to fans from the host city and country, with general public sales due to open on 30 October 2025.
-Tickets will be available from £26 for medal sessions and £17 for non-medal sessions, with concession tickets starting at £12.
+Registration for 500,000 pre-sale tickets for the Commonwealth Games opened and ran until 16 October, giving priority to fans from the host city and country, then general public sales started on 30 October 2025.
+Tickets were available from £26 for medal sessions and £17 for non-medal sessions, with concession tickets starting at £12.
+Tickets were later reduced closer to the Games for some sports such as bowls to a starting point of £10.
+It is reported that a total of 434,000 tickets were sold.